splinesreticulating/well-said/README.md

 ## 📝 Project Overview

 **WellSaid** is a smart reply tool for iMessage.
 It leverages AI to help you craft thoughtful, emotionally intelligent responses to your partner's texts, right from your own device.
-WellSaid summarizes recent conversations and suggests 2–3 natural, emotionally aware replies in your own voice, helping you communicate with empathy and clarity.
+It does this by summarizing recent conversations and suggesting natural, emotionally aware replies in your own voice, helping you communicate with empathy and clarity.

 ---